-Leica TL2 versus Olympus PEN-F
+Leica TL2 vs Olympus PEN-F

 The Leica TL2 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in July 2017 and January 2016.
-Both the TL2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (TL2) and a Four Thirds sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Olympus provides 20.2 MP.
+Both the TL2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (TL2) and a Four Thirds (PEN-F) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is somewhat smaller (3 percent) than the Leica TL2.
 However, the PEN-F is markedly heavier (7 percent) than the TL2.
 In this context, it is worth noting that neither the TL2 nor the PEN-F are weather-sealed.